more_vert

 Policy Statement

-Redhill Primary School is fully committed to safeguarding and promoting the welfare of all its pupils.
-Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today’s society.
+Redhill Primary Academy is fully committed to safeguarding and promoting the welfare of all its pupils.
+Every member of staff recognises that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.
 The Extremism and Radicalisation Policy sets out our beliefs, strategies and procedures to protect vulnerable individuals from being radicalised or exposed to extremist views, by identifying who they are and promptly providing them with support.
+Our Prevent Risk Assessment is reviewed annually and updated routinely if there is a need to do so.

 Aims and Principles